 - To support the development of circular-based feed materials.

 - To support Swedish municipalities’ environmental work as part of circular food production.

-The project has produced four tonnes of green rainbow trout of high gastronomic quality, which is sold to consumers and to restaurants.
-The rainbow trout has been farmed by Älvdalslax in an open aquaculture site, carefully selected as the location has water that requires more nutrients, which is exactly what fish farming helps with.
+The project produced four tonnes of green rainbow trout of high gastronomic quality, which was sold to consumers and to restaurants.
+The rainbow trout was farmed by Älvdalslax in an open aquaculture site, carefully selected as the location has water that requires more nutrients, which is exactly what fish farming helps with.

-An evaluation of the circular-based feed indicates that the fish grow as well, if not better than the reference fish that ate a conventional feed.
-According to a taste evaluation carried out by some of Sweden’s top chefs, the rainbow trout tasted more like wild-caught fish than the reference fish that was raised on conventional feed.
+An evaluation of the circular-based feed indicated that the fish grows just as well, if not better, than the reference fish that was fed with a conventional feed.
+According to a taste evaluation carried out by some of Sweden’s top chefs, the rainbow trout tasted more like wild-caught fish than the reference fish that was fed with conventional feed.

 The rainbow trout went on sale from November 2021 in selected Hemköp stores and at the Urban Deli, Fotograftiska, TAK and Compass Group restaurants in Stockholm.

 Obstacles to scaling up